Metang Best Moveset

 To get Metang, start by catching Beldum through walking encounters at Lv.
 53-63.
 The chain covers 1 catchable stage before reaching the final form.

 You're catching Beldum first, not Metang.
 Beldum appears at solid rates in the encounters below.
-The step cards map the full 2-stage line with evolution methods between each stage.
+The step cards map the full 3-stage chain with evolution methods between each stage.

 To get Metang, start by catching Beldum through walking encounters at Lv.
 60-65.
 The chain covers 1 catchable stage before reaching the final form.